mubanjs/muban/docs/guide/props.md

 * The `attr` source is similar to the `data` source, but uses normal attributes to extract data from, and also allows conversion.

+* The `form` source allow you to extract _Input state_ from form elements, when targeting an input it will extract the value, when targeting a form it will extract the FormData Object.
+It allows for value conversion into basic data types as well.

-_Input state_ can be extracted using the `attr` binding if needed, but most often you will end up using two-way bindings to manage syncing up these values with the internal component state.
+Remember, the `form` binding will extract the value from form inputs, but most often you will end up using two-way bindings to manage syncing up these values with the internal component state.

 ### Parent components